 Authentication credentials are distributed to the Supplicant and AS prior to association.

-A STA discovers the AP’s security policy through passively monitoring Beacon frames or through active probing (shown in Figure 4-31 (Establishing the IEEE 802.11 association)).
-If IEEE 802.1X authentication is used, the EAP authentication process starts when the Authenticator sends the EAP-Request (shown in Figure 4-32 (IEEE 802.1X EAP authentication)) or the Supplicant sends the EAPOL-Start frame.
-EAP messages pass between the Supplicant and AS via the Authenticator and Supplicant’s Uncontrolled Ports.
-This is shown in Figure 4-32 (IEEE 802.1X EAP authentication).
+A STA discovers the AP’s security policy through passively monitoring Beacon frames or through active probing.
+If IEEE 802.1X authentication is used, the EAP authentication process starts when the Authenticator sends the EAP-Request or the Supplicant sends the EAPOL-Start frame.
+EAP messages pass between the Supplicant and AS via the Authenticator and Supplicant’s Uncontrolled Ports, as described in 12.7 (Keys and key distribution).

 The Supplicant and AS authenticate each other and generate a PMK.
-The PMK is sent from the AS to the Authenticator over the secure channel.
-See Figure 4-32 (IEEE 802.1X EAP authentication).
+The PMK is sent from the AS to the Authenticator over the secure channel, as described in 12.7 (Keys and key distribution).

 A 4-way handshake or FT 4-way handshake utilizing EAPOL-Key frames is initiated by the Authenticator to do the following: